ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 ## Introduction

-**Disclaimer** : This review is based on my understanding when reading the paper [1].
+**Disclaimer** : This review is based on my understanding of the reference paper [1].
 While I have made much effort to ensure the accuracy of this article, there may things that I have not fully captured.
 If you notice any misinterpretation or error, please feel free to point them out in the comments section.

 I'm very excited to present a review of the paper titled "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" [1] authored by Dooseop Choi and KyoungWook Min.
 This paper is a very good work proved by its acceptance at the European Conference on Computer Vision (ECCV) 2022.